It's not enough to be the premier provider of acute care and behavioral health services in the communities we serve.

 UHS employees give back, too.
 For example, we embrace and support the Wounded Warrior Project® with donations that help provide financial assistance, housing, food, counseling, training, coaching and services to wounded service members as they rebuild their lives.
 And, we provide financial assistance to our own employees in times of disaster and need.
 For example, when tornadoes ripped through Oklahoma City in May 2013, and when floods devastated areas in Colorado in September, clothing, personal care items and money were donated to help our co-workers rebound and rebuild.

-From our Corporate headquarters in King of Prussia, PA, to the communities we serve in 37 states, plus the District of Columbia, the US Virgin Islands and Puerto Rico, we take pride in being a good citizen and a partner in health.
+From our Corporate headquarters in King of Prussia, PA, to the communities we serve in 37 states, plus the District of Columbia, the US Virgin Islands, Puerto Rico and the United Kingdom, we take pride in being a good citizen and a partner in health.